-As of As of
+As of April

-As of December 31, September 30, November 30,
+- As of December 31, 30,

-2014 2015 2016 2016
+- 2014 2015 2016 2017

-(RM MB'000)
+(RM ( B'000 )

-(Unaudited) (Unaudited)
+(Unaudited)

 RMB fixed-rate loans from

-WXAT Shanghai 50,966 455,859
+WXAT Shanghai 50,966 455,859 - -

-Loan from WuXi PharmaTech 176,202 181,949
+Loan from WuXi PharmaTech 183,417 230,298

-50,966 455,859 176,202 181,949
+50,966 455,859 183,417 230,298

-All of our loans from WAXT Shanghai were interest-bearing.
+All of our loans from WAXT Shanghai were interest-bearing unsecured and unguaranteed.
 Our loans from WAXT Shanghai increased significantly from RMB51.0 million as of December 31, 2014 to RMB455.9 million as of December 31, 2015, primarily because we borrowed a new loan from WXAT Shanghai in the second half of 2015 to fund the expansion of our Wuxi site.
 This new loan bears a fixed interest rate of 1.75% and has a term of one year.
 As of the Latest Practicable Date, we had repaid all of our loans from WAXT Shanghai.
 We obtained a loan from WuXi PharmaTech in 2016 to satisfy our working capital requirements.
-This loan is unsecured, interest free and repayable on demand, and had a balance of RMB176.2 million and RMB181.9 million as of September 30, 2016 and November 30, 2016, respectively.
-We plan to repay the loan from WuXi PharmaTech before the [REDACTED].
+This loan is unsecured, unguaranteed, interest free and repayable on demand, and had a balance of RMB183.4 million and RMB230.3 million as of December 31, 2016 and April 30, 2017, respectively.
+We plan to repay the loan from WuXi PharmaTech before the Listing.

-Our Directors confirm that as of the Latest Practicable Date, other than disclosed elsewhere in this document, the agreements under our borrowings did not contain any covenant that would have a material adverse effect on our ability to make additional borrowings or issue debt or equity securities in the future.
+Our Directors confirm that as of the Latest Practicable Date, other than disclosed under "Risk Factors - Risks Relating to Our Business and Industry - Restrictions on our operations contained in agreements relating to bank loans may limit how we conduct our business", the agreements under our borrowings did not contain any covenant that would have a material adverse effect on our ability to make additional borrowings or issue debt or equity securities in the future.
 Our Directors further confirm that we had no material defaults in bank and other borrowings, nor did we breach any covenants during the Track Record Period and up to the Latest Practicable Date.
 Our Directors further confirm that during the Track Record Period and up to the Latest Practicable Date, we did not experience any material difficulty in obtaining credit facilities, or withdrawal of facilities or request for early repayment.

-Save as otherwise disclosed in this document, we did not have any outstanding loan capital issued or agreed to be issued, debt securities, mortgages, charges, debentures, bank overdrafts, loans or other similar indebtedness, liabilities under acceptances or acceptance credits, hire purchase commitments or other contingent liabilities as of the Latest Practicable Date.
+Save as otherwise disclosed under "- Indebtedness" and "- Contractual Obligations", we did not have any outstanding loan, capital issued or agreed to be issued, debt securities, mortgages, charges, debentures, bank overdrafts, loans or other similar indebtedness, liabilities under acceptances or acceptance credits, hire purchase commitments or other contingent liabilities as of the Latest Practicable Date.
 As of the same date, we had not guaranteed the indebtedness of any independent third parties.